kleopatra999/mapzen-docs/tangram/walkthrough.md

 #Walkthrough: Make a map with Tangram

 With the [Tangram map renderer](https://mapzen.com/projects/tangram), you quickly can make beautiful and useful 2D and 3D maps.
 With easy customizations, you can have fine control over almost every aspect of your map's appearance, including symbols, lighting, geometry, and feature labels, and see your changes immediately.
-Tangram is free and [open source](https://github.com/tangrams/tangram), and supports several vector data formats.
+Tangram is [open source](https://github.com/tangrams/tangram), and supports several vector data formats.

 Follow this step-by-step walkthrough to make your first Tangram map.
 You will get a sample Tangram map running on your machine and be able to make simple changes to the map's appearance by editing a few lines of code.
 After you are done styling the map, you can host it on a website to share it with others.